 6. A Linear City

 Untill now we discussed the Open Building strategy on three levels of design: Urban Tissue, Support and Infill.
-This lecture focuses the planning level of a larger scale, the structure of a city.
+This lecture focuses the design level of a larger scale, the structure of a city.
 On that level different urban tissues and for instance main roads, boulevards and public transport lines could form a thematic composition: de City Structure.

 The Linear City idea in this lecture is composed by a new chain of residential districts along a spine of public transport, that has stops in district centers on walking distance to housing, local facilities likeshops, primary schools and social-cultural centers.
 The chain of districts opens on both sides to a landscape of fields, ranches, hills, woods, ponds, canals and brooks, as parts of larger ecosystems and is accompanied by half sunken motorways with simple exits to the districts.